Magnetization process of atacamite: a case of weakly coupled $S = 1/2$ sawtooth chains: Abstract

 \section{Abstract}

 We present a combined experimental and theoretical study of the mineral atacamite Cu$_2$Cl(OH)$_3$.
-Based on {\it ab initio} band structure calculations, we derive a magnetic coupling scheme of essentially a $S = 1/2$ sawtooth chain.
-Experimentally, we fully characterize the long-range antiferromagnetically ordered state and field-induced behavior, here for $H \parallel b$ axis.
-Magnetic order is suppressed by magnetic fields of $\sim 20$ T, while beginning at 31.5 T we observe a wide magnetization plateau at half of the saturation magnetization, $M_{\rm sat}/2$.
-Numerical calculations for the magnetization $M(H)$ of the quantum sawtooth chain reveal a plateau at $M_{\rm sat}/2$, raising the issue of the understanding of its microscopic nature.
+Density functional theory yields a Hamiltonian describing anisotropic sawtooth chains with weak 3D connections.
+Experimentally, we fully characterize the antiferromagnetically ordered state.
+Magnetic order shows a complex evolution with the magnetic field, while, starting at 31.5\,T, we observe a plateau-like magnetization at about $M_{\rm sat}/2$.
+Based on complementary theoretical approaches, we show that the latter is unrelated to the known magnetization plateau of a sawtooth chain.
+Instead, we provide evidence that the magnetization process in atacamite is a field-driven canting of a 3D network of weakly coupled sawtooth chains that form giant moments.

-Frustrated low-dimensional quantum spin systems offer a unique opportunity to study the ground state properties and excitations of complex quantum systems both from a theoretical and experimental point of view~\cite{lacroix2011,starykh2015,wosnitza2016,savary2017}.
-Conceptually, a multitude of models have been introduced by theory, such as the Kagome lattice, the diamond chain or the frustrated $J_1$-$J_2$ chain~\cite{harris1992,takano1996,tonegawa1987}.
-These are studied with respect to novel and exotic ground and field induced states like spin liquids, magnetization plateaus or nematic phases.
-Experimental efforts to identify real world materials to test these theoretical concepts are exemplified by work on natural minerals such as herbertsmithite ZnCu$_3$(OH)$_6$Cl$_2$, azurite Cu$_3$(CO$_3$)$_2$OH$_2$ or linarite PbCuSO$_4$(OH)$_2$~\cite{olariu2008,kikuchi2005,willenberg2016,inosov2018}, to name a few.
-Through this combination of theoretical and experimental studies, utilizing state-of-the-art computational and experimental techniques, a new level of insight into complex topics of quantum magnetism is achieved.
+Frustrated low-dimensional quantum spin systems offer a unique opportunity to study complex quantum phases~\cite{lacroix2011,starykh2015,wosnitza2016,savary2017}.
+In the search for novel and exotic ground and field-induced states, such as spin liquids, magnetization plateaus or nematic phases, a multitude of models have been studied, including the kagome lattice, the diamond chain or the frustrated $J_{1}$-$J_{2}$ chain~\cite{harris1992,takano1996,tonegawa1987}.
+Experimental efforts to identify materials to test these theoretical concepts are exemplified by work on natural minerals such as herbertsmithite, azurite or linarite~\cite{olariu2008,kikuchi2005,rule2011,jeschke2011,willenberg2016,inosov2018}.
+Through this combined effort a new level of insight into complex topics of quantum magnetism is achieved.

-The sawtooth or $\Delta$-chain represents one such seminal model in the field of frustrated quantum magnetism.
+The $\Delta$-, or sawtooth chain represents one of the fundamental models of frustrated quantum magnetism.
 It consists of a chain of spin triangles, with the Hamiltonian